 Five Honored with SU Alumni Association Faculty Appreciation Awards

-SALISBURY, MD---This year’s Salisbury University Alumni Association Faculty Appreciation Award winners are “enthusiastic,” “invested” and “caring,” “encouraging” and “left a lasting impression,” according to their former students.
+SALISBURY, MD---This year’s Salisbury University Alumni Association Faculty Appreciation Award winners are “invaluable,” “dynamic” and “compassionate,” “encouraging” and a “pillar in the community,” according to their former students.

-The association honored five with the accolade during SU’s 94th-year Fall Commencement.
+The association honored five with the accolade during SU’s first virtual Fall Commencement.
 They include Drs.
-William Campbell, Nursing, of the College of Health and Human Services; Anjali Pandey, English, of the Charles R. and Martha N. Fulton School of Liberal Arts; Mark Frana, Biological Sciences, of the Richard A. Henson School of Science and Technology; Brandy Terrill, Early and Elementary Education, of the Samuel W. and Marilyn C. Seidel School of Education; and Ying Wu, Economics and Finance, of the Franklin P. Perdue School of Business.
+Scott Mazzetti (Applied Health and Physiology) of the College of Health and Human Services, Michael Lewis (Environmental Studies) of the Charles R. and Martha N. Fulton School of Liberal Arts, Sophie Wang (Mathematics and Computer Science) of the Richard A. Henson School of Science and Technology, Ron Siers, (Secondary and Physical Education) of the Samuel W. and Marilyn C. Seidel School of Education and Leonard Arvi (Economics and Finance) of the Franklin P. Perdue School of Business.

 “These are professors whose efforts have made a lasting impression on students, who have provided dynamic classroom instruction, who exhibit attributes graduates can take with them into their careers and who have made a difference in the lives of their students,” said Lili Leonard, Alumni Association president.